sparrc/cookbook/readme.md

 and garnish with mint, pomegranate seeds, and more feta.

-Paella de Mariscos
+Paella de Verduras
 ================================================================================

-- 5 large portions
+- 4 portions
 - 1.5 hours

+#### Sofrito Ingredients:

+- 2 onions, diced finely
+- 1 red bell pepper, diced finely (optional: cut spears and reserve for topping)
+- 1 can diced tomatoes
+- 2 cloves garlic, chopped
+- 3 tbsp oil

 #### Ingredients:

-- 1  Onion
-- 1 can Diced Tomatoes
-- 2 tbsp Olive Oil
-- 4 cups Seafood broth
-- 1  Green Bell Pepper
-- 1  Red Bell Pepper
+- 1 liter (4 cups) veg broth
+- 1 green bell pepper, diced (optional: cut spears and reserve for topping)
-- 1 1/4 cup Bomba Rice
+- 250g (1 1/2 cup) Bomba Rice
-- 3/4 lb Dover Sole, or Halibut
 - 1 pinch saffron
-- 1 lb Mixed seafood
-- 1/2 lb Shrimp
+- 2 medium carrots, diced
+- 150g frozen peas, thawed
+- 4-6 artichoke hearts (optional: for topping)

 #### Directions:

 1. Preheat oven to 400 degrees, with rack in middle.
-1. **sofrito:** Heat olive oil in paella pan on medium heat.
+1. **sofrito:** Heat oil in paella pan on medium heat.
+Add sofrito ingredients.
+Cook, stirring occasionally, for 30-40 minutes, until sofrito is a dark reddish-brown.
-Roughly blend onion and tomatoes in a blender, and add them to the pan, add salt to taste.
-In a separate pot, bring seafood broth to a simmer, covered.
-Cook onion and tomato, stirring occasionally until dark brownish red.
-This will take around 30-40 minutes.
-1. Chop green and red bell peppers.
-Chop fish into bite-size pieces.
-As sofrito finishes cooking, Add bell peppers and cook an additional 5 minutes.
+1. As sofrito finishes cooking, add green bell pepper and carrots.
+Cook for 10 minutes.
-Remove seafood broth from heat and stir in fish and saffron.
-Add rice to sofrito and stir until blended, then add broth to the everything.
+1. Add rice to sofrito and stir until blended, then add broth and saffron.
-Let rice cook, stirring occasionally and rotating paella pan for about 15 minutes.
+1. Let rice cook, stirring occasionally and rotating paella pan for about 15-20 minutes.
+Add peas halfway through.
-1. Add seafood to paella and stir into mixture, minus shrimp and clams/mussels.
-Insert any clams and/or mussels into the rice, hinge-side down.
+1. Insert optional pepper spears and artichoke hearts into top of paella.
-Arrange shrimp on top of rice.
-Cover paella with tin foil and finish in oven for 10-12 minutes.
-If liquid remains, put oven on low broil and cook away liquid without burning top of paella.
+1. Cover paella with tin foil and finish in oven for ~12 minutes.
+1. If liquid remains, put oven on low broil and cook away liquid without burning top of paella.